Adroiti/docs-for-code-review-tools/RuboCop/Rails-ApplicationRecord.md

 ## Description

-This cop checks that models subclass `ApplicationRecord` with Rails 5.0.
+This rule checks that models subclass `ApplicationRecord` with Rails 5.0.

-### Example
+## Examples

 ```ruby
 # good